goabstract/Marketing-for-Engineers/README.md

 ## 🕵️ Psychology in Marketing
 If you want to make a deeper dive into the user's brain, I will recommend you to learn disciplines on the intersection of marketing.
 * [31 Copywriting Tips Based on Psychology and Linguistics](https://www.nickkolenda.com/copywriting-tips/) by Nick Kolenda.
+* [The Psychology of Marketing: 18 Ways to Use Social Proof to Boost Your Results](https://blog.bufferapp.com/social-proof) by Alfred Lua from Buffer team.

 ## :moneybag: Pricing
 We struggle in asking people to pay for your product or service.